 Competition is fierce

 The landscape for recruiting has become more and more difficult over the past 20 years.
 Top candidates are in high demand, and much like any other low supply, high demand commodity, it puts the latter in a power position.
 Candidates are in control, therefore, organizations need to step up their game in order to secure them.
-With the competition so fierce, and specialized skills being more valuable than ever, organizations need to reevaluate their approach.
+With that also comes a high demand for specialized skill sets, organizations need to reevaluate their approach in order to attract and retain these individuals.
 One of the most impactful ways to do so is to flip the perspective and focus on how candidates are being approached and communicated with throughout the entire recruiting process.

 No excuse for radio silence

-Recruiters today are quick to proactively reach out and follow up with talents who are considered to be “elite” in order to establish the first contact and set up a potential interview, however, what does the communication look like after that first touch point or once a candidate has been regarded as “not qualified”?
+Recruiters today are quick to proactively reach out to candidates in order to establish the first contact however, what happens to that level of communication once a candidate has been regarded as “not qualified”?
 The reality is that the majority of applicants are left in the dark with no response for months after sending their CV.
-With today’s modern advancements in software, there’s no excuse for the radio silence.
-Organizations should, at the very least, be setting up workflows to send automated responses to candidates once defined as “not qualified” thus, informing them of the status of their application, yet a shocking 75% of candidates never hear back from an organization after sending their CV.
+With today’s modern advancements in software, there’s no excuse for this radio silence.
+At the very least, firms should be setting up automated workflows informing candidates of the status of their application, yet a shocking 75% of candidates never hear back after sending their CV.
 If you are among the majority of companies contributing to this statistic, it’s time to make a change.

 Never doubt candidates reach

-In today’s digital world, organizations need to recognize the power of social media and the role it can play during the recruitment process.
-Since the beginning of the social media era, communication has become increasingly convenient and effective, meaning there has been a significant rise in reach in the past years.
+In today’s digital world, organizations need to recognize the power of social media and the role it plays during the recruitment process.
+Since the beginning of the social media era, communication has become increasingly convenient and effective, meaning there has been a significant rise in reach in recent years.
 When thinking about this in the context of the candidate journey, a positive or negative experience with your organization can have a much larger impact than ever before.
 Candidates can not only share their opinion with their inner network but also on a global scale with a simple click of the mouse or tap of the finger.
-When the interactions have been negative, candidates will likely take their connections and product purchases elsewhere.
-Negative experiences can impact your employer brand and can also diminish your ability to attract the “ideal” candidates for your company, however, the opposite can be said when the experience is positive.
+When the interactions with your company have been negative, candidates will likely take their connections and product purchases elsewhere.
+Negative experiences can impact your employer brand and can also diminish your ability to attract the “ideal” employees for your company, however, the opposite can be said when the candidate experience is positive.